 If a pupil has a medical condition on entry to school, it is the parent/carers responsibility to inform school and this can be done under the appropriate section of the SIMS form.
 This will be recorded in the Early Information booklet.
 If a condition develops after entry, parents/carers should inform the Pupil Progress Manager.
-A relevant note will be placed on the staffroom notice board, be included in staff briefing notes, on information screen.
+A relevant note will be circulated to staff and SIMS will be updated.
 For serious conditions the pupil's name and condition will be placed on the medical notice board in the staffroom and staff alerted to this and any new information as it is displayed.

 - The school will endeavour to ensure information, including all relevant aspects of a child's medical history, is collected when they enrol or their circumstances change. - For children with long-term health care needs, an individual health care plan will be drawn up in consultation with parents/carers, support staff and health care professionals.
-This will detail procedures for taking prescribed medication and emergency procedures. - For children transported to school by taxi, mini-bus or bus, it is recommended that their plan will contain information about how medication will be delivered to school.
+This will detail procedures for taking prescribed medication and emergency procedures.

-• The school will emphasise, in writing, the need for parents/carers to share information relating to changes to medical needs with staff.
+- For children transported to school by taxi, mini-bus or bus, it is recommended that their plan will contain information about how medication will be delivered to school. - The school will emphasise, in writing, the need for parents/carers to share information relating to changes to medical needs with staff.